This is a political rant – for about 10 seconds – then it’s going to become a workplace rant.

 3. Drama Queen/King – High sensitivity folks always over-react to feedback when compared to their normal sensitivity range peers.
 It takes time to clean up.

 4. People Persons – High people individuals love to be around people and get their batteries charged from walking the floor.
 They’ll tell you that’s good for business.
 The problem is that studies show that they often talk more than they listen, which causes all kinds of resentment on your team.

 5. Teflon Teds – These are your low sensitivity types.
 The good news is that you can give them hard feedback and they’ll feel the sting for about 30 seconds and then start trying to find the merit in what you said.
 The bad news is that the same low sensitivity means they missed the class on empathy towards others, and they’ll be so direct on complex things with the rest of the team that they become an oxygen suck.

-The political scene is filled with pinko commies and the radical right, and these days you have to be one or the other to get the microphone.
+The political scene is filled with far left and hard right, and these days you have to be one or the other to get the microphone.
 Name your favorite political moderate.

 You can’t.
 Not because they’re not there, but because they’re increasing coming under attack from the extremes of their party to toe the extremist line.
 Doesn’t matter if they’re a democrat or a republican – the moderates are increasingly afraid to push a moderate view because they’ll be marginalized.

 The workplace (and any team in your workplace) can easily be impacted by the extremists I’ve listed above.
 If you’re reading this, odds are you’ve got some responsibility for people management at your company.
 That means you get paid to facilitate and moderate – to find the cleanest path to biz results.

 The big question you should ask yourself is this – “Am I refusing to deal with the impact of forms of extremism in my company?”
 “Do I see teams getting hijacked by behavioral extremism?”